Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 ### Step 4: TheHive Node - Create Alert

-Drag a **TheHive** node onto the canvas and connect it to the Cortex node.
+Search for **TheHive** in the Shuffle app search bar and drag it onto the canvas.
+Connect it to the Cortex node.
+When prompted, enter your TheHive API key and URL to authenticate the node.
 Configure it as follows:

 | Field       | Value                                                         |
 |-------------|---------------------------------------------------------------|